LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

 * created robust methods which enable our program to work easily with database
 * sadly, some method calls had to be changed from our Stub implementation, so Stub implementation was also adjusted for integration testing.

+### Caleb
+March 1st (300 minutes)
+* spent all day working on drag and drop feature.
+* in the process, fixed some bugs with how activites are mapped to the grid.
+* overall, the visual schedule functions much better than it did previously.